FA-mods/SupremeScoreBoard/README.md

 # SupremeScoreBoard mod

-# for Supreme Commander FA
+This repository contains implementation for UI mod for Supreme Commander FA game and it can be used with FAF client (http://www.faforever.com)

-http://forums.faforever.com/viewtopic.php?f=41&t=10887
+Details and features of this mod: http://forums.faforever.com/viewtopic.php?f=41&t=10887